Differential KO-theory: constructions, computations, and applications: Introduction

 The main section of the paper is Section \ref{Ch-diffKO}, where we construct the three variants of differential KO-theory (summarized above).
-This uses smooth stacks, starting with classifying stacks of real orthogonal bundles with connections in Section \ref{Sec-Pont-class}.
+This uses smooth stacks, starting with classifying stacks of real orthogonal bundles with connections in Subsection \ref{Sec-Pont-class}.
 We also consider differential refinements of Pontrjagin classes as natural transformations between the category of smooth vector bundles with connections and differential integral cohomology in degree a multiple of 4.
 We also consider the differential Pontrjagin characters, which end up being polynomials in differential Pontrjagin classes, except that multiplication of these is given by the Deligne-Beilinson cup product in differential cohomology.
-(A more fundamental construction via sheaves of spectra is given later in Section \ref{Sec-Diff-Pont-Cha} -- see Proposition \ref{phchrfuni}).
+(A more fundamental construction via sheaves of spectra is given later in Subsection \ref{Sec-Diff-Pont-Cha} in Section \ref{Ch-diffKO} -- see Proposition \ref{phchrfuni}).
 Similarly, we describe the genera, particularly, the differential A-genus, which we denote $\widehat{\mathbb{A}}$.
-In Section \ref{Sec-construct} we use the smooth stacks to describe the three differential variant theories in detail, including the properties they enjoy.
-In Section \ref{Sec-cplx-diff} we provide a differential refinement of the Bott sequence from Section \ref{Sec-cplx} above.
+In Subsection \ref{Sec-construct} we use the smooth stacks to describe the three differential variant theories in detail, including the properties they enjoy.
+In Subsection \ref{Sec-cplx-diff} we provide a differential refinement of the Bott sequence from Subsection \ref{Sec-cplx} above.
 This ends up having the very interesting and rich feature of relating and mixing $\widehat{\rm KO}$-theory to the underlying KO-theory, to the complex K-theory and even to the differential refinement $\widehat{\rm K}$ of the latter.
-One main ingredient in the differential refinement is the flat theory $\op{KO}_{\rm flat}(-)$ which is related to the theory with $U(1)$ coefficients, $\widetilde{\op{KO}}^{*}(M; {\rm U}(1))$, both of which we describe in Section \ref{Sec-flat}, where we also describe the corresponding properties and provide a vanishing theorem.
-The cycle map cyc and its differential refinement $\widehat{\rm cyc}$ appearing in diagram \eqref{3-related} are described explicitly in Section \ref{Sec-cyclemap}.
-In Section \ref{Sec-Diff-Pont-Cha} we describe the differential Pontrjagin character via sheaves of spectra, refining the topological description from Section \ref{Sec-PontCh}, and explain how the character behaves under various maps in the differential cohomology diamond or hexagon diagram \eqref{kodfdiam} for $\widehat{\rm KO}$.
+One main ingredient in the differential refinement is the flat theory $\op{KO}_{\rm flat}(-)$ which is related to the theory with $U(1)$ coefficients, $\widetilde{\op{KO}}^{*}(M; {\rm U}(1))$, both of which we describe in Subsection \ref{Sec-flat}, where we also describe the corresponding properties and provide a vanishing theorem.
+The cycle map cyc and its differential refinement $\widehat{\rm cyc}$ appearing in diagram \eqref{3-related} are described explicitly in Subsection \ref{Sec-cyclemap}.
+In Subsection \ref{Sec-Diff-Pont-Cha} we describe the differential Pontrjagin character via sheaves of spectra, refining the topological description from Subsection \ref{Sec-PontCh}, and explain how the character behaves under various maps in the differential cohomology diamond or hexagon diagram \eqref{kodfdiam} for $\widehat{\rm KO}$.